Skip to content ↓

 Learning Latin

-We believe passionately in Classics for everyone, and all students take Latin in 1st and 2nd Form.
-It has advantages for all students, whether it be to improve their literacy, to help them understand grammar in a way which supports their learning of other languages, or to develop methodical and logical approaches to problem solving.
+We believe passionately in Classics for everyone, and all pupils take Latin in 1st and 2nd Form.
+It has advantages for all pupils, whether it be to improve their literacy, to help them understand grammar in a way which supports their learning of other languages, or to develop methodical and logical approaches to problem solving.

 About

-We also study a variety of thought-provoking topics, from gladiators to slavery, which encourage students to reflect on classical society in comparison with modern culture.
+We also study a variety of thought-provoking topics, from gladiators to slavery, which encourage pupils to reflect on classical society in comparison with modern culture.

 Latin

-All students in the First and Second Forms take Latin.
+All pupils in the 1st and 2nd Forms take Latin.
 They study the first and second books of the popular Cambridge Latin Course, supplemented by departmental grammar worksheets and digital resources.
 They learn about the Roman world in 1st Century Pompeii and Roman Britain, while also learning the fundamentals of Latin grammar and vocabulary.

 GCSE